json-template/JsonTemplate/README.md

 </table>

 If a **single parameter** is given, the value producer produces a fixed value correspondingly by default.
-Following is the table about whether pre-installed producers support a single parameter.

 ### Value producers with a list parameter
 <table><tr><th width="600">Template</th><th width="50%">Generated Json</th></tr>